THE DOVER WAR MEMORIAL PROJECT

 Marsh, D. G. and E.

-They had a double funeral, with the first part of the service being held at the Primrose Mission Hall.
-Dorothy is buried in grave T-1, and Mrs Marsh in grave H-10
+Emma and Dorothy had a double funeral on 8 April, with the first part of the service being held at the Primrose Mission Hall.
+Dorothy is buried at Buckland, Dover, in Grave T 1, and Mrs. Emma Marsh in Grave H 10

 Marsh, F.

 Coastal Defence badge, shrapnel, Canada, courtesy Tim HeasmanFlorence Jane Marsh.
 She died on 26 September 1944, aged 67, at her home at 41 Salisbury Road.
 She was probably the last civilian casualty in Dover, as just over four hours later, at 19.15 the last shell fell on the town before the guns were captured by Canadian troops.
-She was buried at Charlton on 3rd October, 7 2S
+She was buried on 3 October at Charlton, Dover.
+7 2S

 with thanks to Tim Heasman for badge photo and information